Esperanto culture: Writing

 Esperanto was originally a language that one had to learn entirely through books, and even today most people live apart from each other and converse through the internet, so writing and reading are a big part of Esperanto culture.
-Most people have created or translated some sort of written work whether fiction or nonfiction, published or available to read online for free.
+Many speakers have created or translated some sort of written work whether fiction or nonfiction, published or available to read online for free.

 Penpals have been popular since Esperanto's earliest days, as Esperanto was originally advertised as a language where you could "send a letter with a message, short list of grammar rules and a dictionary to a complete stranger, and they'll be able to look up the words and write a coherent reply back".
 Many people did indeed do this in order to recruit more Esperanto speakers.

 At the time, in the early 1900s, there was no major world language that could be used "anywhere" and it was difficult to get accurate information about foreign countries.
 On top of that, things like stamp collecting were popular hobbies for children.
 In the modern day, most Esperanto speakers talk to each other through the internet.

-Monato ("month") is a general news magazine "like a genuinely international Time or Newsweek", written by local correspondents.
+There are over a hundred regularly distributed Esperanto magazines.Monato ("month") is a general news magazine "like a genuinely international Time or Newsweek", written by local correspondents.
 A magazine for the blind, Aŭroro, has been published since 1920 and in general, Esperanto hosts the largest Braille publications in the world — starting in the early 1900s Esperanto was taught in schools of the blind in Europe, and that is where the trend started.
 Esperanto is the magazine used by the World Esperanto Association to inform its members about everything happening in the Esperanto community.
 There are many more magazines created by individual Esperanto clubs from towns in places such as from Japan and China.